Celiac disease is a chronic autoimmune disorder. It can have serious long-term consequences for people who continue to ingest gluten.

 The results are so promising that researchers are already considering the possibility of spreading an easier and faster diagnostic test.

-"It would be a revolution from the current approach that requires people to take gluten for several weeks before having a biopsy, an invasive test on the intestine."
+"It would be a revolution from the current approach that requires people to take gluten for several weeks before they do a biopsy, an invasive test on the gut."

 A long and uncomfortable process.
 In some cases, fortunately not many, due to the timing so dilated it also has little reliability in the results.

 Two small samples, one gluten intake and above all no interventions on the body would definitely change the situation for the better.

 Tye-Din and colleagues gave volunteers an under-skin injection of gluten peptides, or a flour-based solution in various dosages.
 From the reactions the evaluation: some elements in the body called cytokines already increase two hours after taking.

 When the volunteers received a double dose of gluten, their symptoms increased accordingly (nausea and vomiting).
 With them also the level of cytokines.

 'The unpleasant symptoms associated with this disorder are linked to an increase in inflammatory molecules in the blood, such as interleukin 2, which is also produced by the immune system,' says Robert Anderson, chief scientist of the research.

 "It's a similar response to what happens when there is an infection in the body.
 The difference is that for a celiac the trigger is gluten."